-If you look up the phrase ‘glorious racket,’ chances are a picture of the Velvet Underground's second album, ‘White Light, White Heat’ will appear.
+If you look up the phrase "glorious racket," chances are a picture of the Velvet Underground's second album, White Light, White Heat, will appear.
 That description fits each and every one of its 40 minutes perfectly.
-Unlike the haunting beauty of their flawless debut album, ‘White Light,’ which was released on Jan.
-30, 1968, drops a bit of the artiness and supplements it with rage and raw power.
+Unlike the haunting beauty of their flawless debut album, White Light drops a bit of the artiness and supplements it with rage and raw power.

-From the moment the needle hits the opening burst of the first track, it's safe to say your speakers may be in danger.
-"We were intent on recording this album live, because we were so good live at this point," said John Cale in his autobiography, ‘What's Welsh For Zen.’
-“To keep that animalism there, we insisted on playing at the volume we played on stage.”
+From the moment the needle hits the first track, it's safe to say your speakers may be in danger.
+"We were intent on recording this album live, because we were so good live at this point," said John Cale in his autobiography, What's Welsh for Zen.
+"To keep that animalism there, we insisted on playing at the volume we played onstage."

 One of countless brilliantly simple riffs Lou Reed had a knack for writing, the title cut kicks off this chaos-drenched ride without pretense or disguise, letting loose on the listener's senses via its amphetamine-laced punch.
 The song was later covered, very nicely, by David Bowie.
-‘The Gift’ is a John Cale narrative set to a motorik groove.
+"The Gift" is a John Cale narrative set to a motorik groove.
 The brittle guitars and heartbeat drums of Maureen Tucker pump this along like blood to the heart, while Cale tells the amusingly bloody tale of Waldo Jeffers and how not to use the postal service.

-‘Lady Godiva's Operation’ is almost folk-rock in its framework, with a very Byrds-like, almost jangling riff driving the song.
+"Lady Godiva's Operation" is almost folk-rock in its framework, with a very Byrds-like, almost jangling riff driving the song.
 However, in the hands of the Velvets, it takes on a shape all its own.
-The part where Reed chimes in on ‘Sweetly’ and ‘neatly pump air’ still sounds so odd, as the vocals are mixed so loudly there.
+The part where Reed chimes in on "sweetly" and "neatly pump air" still sounds so odd, as the vocals are mixed so loudly there.
 Every time it plays, you know it's coming, but it's still jarring.
-‘Here She Comes Now’ is probably the most mellow moment on the album and a nice way to end Side One.
+"Here She Comes Now" is probably the most mellow moment on the album and a nice way to end Side One.
 It features an understated vocal from Reed and in some ways, foreshadows album No. 3 in its overall vibe.
 A real beauty indeed.

-Recorded in late-1967, the effects of the “Summer of Love” were nowhere to be found here.
-The New York City that spawned this band and this album was a long was from warm San Franciscan nights and flowers in anyone's hair.
+Recorded in late 1967 and released on Jan.
+30, 1968, the album shows no effects from the Summer of Love.
+The New York City that spawned this band and White Light, White Heat was a long was from warm San Franciscan nights and flowers in anyone's hair.
 The cover alone is the antithesis of the psychedelic explosion, all black with the band name and LP title very formally sitting at the top.
-They even managed to beat the Beatles to the punch of the ‘White Album’ artwork with this darker take on a similar motif.
+They even managed to beat the Beatles to the punch of the White Album artwork with this darker take on a similar motif.
 It goes without saying that the album sold next to nothing, but would continue to gain notoriety over the years.

-Neither the Velvets, Lou Reed, nor John Cale ever made another record like ‘White Light, White Heat’ again.
+Neither the Velvets, Reed or Cale ever made another record like White Light, White Heat again.
 Though its influence guaranteed that many others would try, no one has ever come close.
 It feels entirely of the moment.
 Its power so genuine, the emotion so raw, it simply could never be copied, even by those who made it.
-We're not saying it's the best VU album – there may not be a ‘best’ VU album since they are really all very different animals — but it is certainly their most vicious and demanding platter.
+We're not saying it's the best Velvet Underground album – there may not be a best Velvet Underground album, since they are really all different – but it is certainly their most vicious and demanding platter.
 It's heavy without being metal, and it's metal without being heavy.
-The years has not snuffed out its fire.
-Someone check back in another 45 and see if it’s still smoldering.
+The years have not snuffed out its fire.